arnabganguly/Kafkaconnect/ConfigureKafkaConnectPlugins.md

   ### Kafka Connect plugin for Azure Blob Storage Sink connector

-- Create a regular Blob storage account on Azure and note the storage access keys
+- Create a regular [Azure Blob storage account and a container](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal) on Azure and note the storage access keys

 - Navigate to the 'connectors' folder and create a new properties file called `blob.properties`
 ```